• Menu

 Teaching Default Behaviors

 These are learned behaviors that the dog offers in response to specific situations, rather than in response to a signal from a person.
+The situation IS the cue

-We can teach a dog that the only way to get through a door is to sit politely in front of it.
+For example, we can teach a dog that the only way to get through a door is to sit politely in front of it.

 impulse control for dogs